 For 10 years, the Veritas social programs were located in a building in the center of Sighisoara.
 It was not adequate for the number people that were being served, so in 2011 a large property at Strada Horea Teculescu, nr 34-36 was purchased.
 The move to this property took place in 2013.
 It is 2000 square meters and includes three separate buildings, plus a small apartment for the caretaker and his family.

-This section of the campus houses two rooms now used for a new and used clothing shop.
+This section of the campus houses three rooms now used for a new and used clothing shop.

-This building includes a large meeting room for the Special Needs Club.
+This building includes a large meeting room for two Elderly Clubs (mornings) and the Special Needs Club (afternoons).
 It is equipped with exercise equipment, craft tables, an office and a small kitchen.

 Shop and garden

 A small workshop has been made for storage of tools and equipment for maintenance of the facility.
 Several garden areas (one a greenhouse) provide vegetables for use in the kitchen.
 Produce is canned for winter use.
 An herb and flower garden just outside the kitchen, provides beauty as well as herbs for use in cooking.